spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ## Configuring Spokestack

 There are many options for configuring Spokestack.
 This example will begin capturing audio when `Spokestack.start()` is called and use a Voice Activity Detection (VAD) component to send any audio determined to be speech through an automated speech recognition system, in this case the platform's built-in speech recognizer.
 In other words, we're configuring this app to always actively listen, and no wakeword detection is performed.
 See [the configuration guide](/docs/Concepts/pipeline-configuration) for more information about pipeline building options.
+Beginning in version 4.0.0, it's incredibly simple to use different pipeline configurations by changing the `profile` property.

 Then we configure a text-to-speech component using a TTS API key and secret that allow you to use Spokestack voices for free!
 You can get your own API key & secret from [your Spokestack account page](/account/settings).